SteffinRayen/fuzzy-happiness/README.md

 # fuzzy-happiness
-A birthday treat for a soecial someone :)
+A birthday treat for a special someone :)

 Should update soon :)